AS9100 Rev D Requirements

 Section 3: Terms and Definitions

-Terminology used throughout this standard are defined in clauses 3.1-3.5 of this standard and come directly from ISO 9000:2015, Quality management systems – Fundamentals and vocabulary. <AS9100 Explained>
+Terminology used throughout this standard is defined in clauses 3.1-3.5 of this standard and comes directly from ISO 9000:2015, Quality management systems – Fundamentals and vocabulary.

 Section 4: Context of the Organization